The privacy of your personal information is very important to us.

 What if I want to check what personal information you hold about me?

 You are entitled to view what personal information we hold about you.
 This will be the case unless there is a relevant exception under the Privacy Act that applies.
+If you wish to access this personal information, please call us on 02 8913 6400.

 Can I correct the information?